hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 ## [O] Bonus: your first automatic writing robot on Twitter

 Although our focus in this chapter is to get data from different sources via API, some of the APIs are more than that.
 For example, you can use the `python-twitter` module to post a status to Twitter.
-Now that you already know string templating (`%` and `str.format`) and how to post a Twitter status, you can combine them as your first _automatic writing robot_!
+Now that you already know how to template string (`%` and `str.format`) and how to post a Twitter status, you can combine them as your first _automatic writing robot_!

 Here are some examples of such robots: